eMark Difficulty Chart

 eMark Difficulty: 6.96 M (6,962,617.95)

-The eMark difficulty chart provides the current eMark difficulty (DEM diff) target as well as a historical data graph visualizing eMark mining difficulty chart values with DEM difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The eMark difficulty chart provides the eMark difficulty over time and the current eMark difficulty (DEM diff) target.
+Including a historical data graph visualizing DEM mining difficulty chart values with eMark difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 eMark Difficulty Increase

 The eMark Average Difficulty Increase for the last 90 days is 0.00 %

 eMark Block Difficulty Height

 Current eMark Difficulty Target

 The eMark difficulty data levels are calculated using the daily difficulty average data points in the eMark difficulty graph.